iotaledger/goshimmer/docOps/README.md

 ### Categories

-You can add a new category by adding a new object with type `category` to the sidebar object.
+You can add a new category by adding a new object with type `category` to the sidebar object:

 ```json
 {